Nodal-VPN/nodal-vpn-client/ClientStyleGuidelinesAndAPI.md

 An important part of the LogonBox VPN client is obtaining the *Configuration* from the LogonBox VPN Server.
 This is done by authenticating with that server using an embedded browser to a particular URL.

 The user is then directed through LogonBox's usual logon process, and at the end a configuration is delivered back to the client.
 The client then saves this configuration, and will continue to use it with no further HTTP contact unless something goes wrong.

+### The Device Identifier

+Before calling any remote LogonBox VPN server URL, the client must generate a *UUID*.
+This must then be added as a *Cookie* named `LBVPNDID` to any requests to any server.

+The UUID will last forever, or until the client is uninstalled and configuration removed.

 ### Starting The Login